yolken/yolken-blog/site/_posts/2023-05-29-goodbye-san-francisco.md

 in all of those places.
 Also, they don't have giant, open-air drug markets in their city centers.

-Yes, lots of cities in the US have significant problems.
+Yes, lots of cities in the US have problems.
 But SF's are genuine outliers in multiple dimensions.

 #### SF was much worse in the 90's (substitute some other, long-past decade here).